gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 Model** chapter of the Chapel spec, adding text as needed to describe what the implementation does to meet the clauses in those sections.

-*Note*: the comm layer currently does not yet make a purposeful attempt to conform to the MCM with respect to atomic operations when those are implemented natively, using RMA.
+**_Note:_** the comm layer currently does not yet make a purposeful attempt to conform to the MCM with respect to atomic operations when those are implemented natively, using RMA.
 It only does so when atomic operations are implemented using Active Messages (AMs).
+There is code to handle the native case, but it has not yet been tested on a network that can actually do atomics natively (i.e., the sockets provider's support for "native" atomics over TCP/IP sockets doesn't count).

 ### Background